-In Order No. 698, the Council found that the requirements of Attachment 7 adequately addressed the issues of need and consistency.
-The Applicant now proposes to eliminate those requirements and to operate as a merchant plant.
-Chehalis Power has not demonstrated any energy benefits other than an increased supply of energy to the Western grid.
-Nor has the Applicant made any commitment to increase the diversity of energy resources.
-Therefore, if the Council is to recommend the amendments be granted, it must consider what other factors should apply to achieve a net benefit to citizens.
-Accordingly, the Council finds that elimination of Attachment 7 from the SCA is contingent upon compliance with the conditions discussed below.
+The Council finds that Chehalis Power has not demonstrated energy benefits other than an increased supply of energy to the Western grid.
+It has not demonstrated that its energy output will be provided to consumers at a reasonable cost.
+Nor has the Applicant made any commitment to increase the diversity of energy resources through conservation or procurement of other preferred energy resources.

+Therefore, if the Council is to recommend that Attachment 7 be eliminated, it must consider what other factors should apply to achieve a net benefit to citizens.
+The Council finds that elimination of Attachment 7 from the SCA is contingent upon compliance with all of the mitigating conditions discussed below.